nileXrana/Recipe-Generator/README.md

 # 🍽️ Recipe Generator

 Welcome to **Recipe Generator**!
 This project helps you generate delicious recipes using AI and a curated ingredient database.
-It features a modern frontend and a robust backend, making it easy to discover new meals and cooking ideas.
+It features a modern frontend and a robust backend, making it easy to discover new meals and cooking ideas for you.

 ---